vincemic/ai-diagram-imp/USER_GUIDE.md

 AI Diagram Imp is a lightweight, early-stage web application for experimenting with diagram creation.
 It demonstrates a command-based state manager, schema validation, export features, automated screenshots, and testing scaffolding.

-Current focus: simple rectangular nodes rendered on an SVG canvas.
+Current focus: simple nodes rendered on an SVG canvas.
 (Edges are part of the schema but not yet visually rendered.)
+Supported shapes: rectangle, rounded rectangle, square, ellipse/circle, triangle, parallelogram, trapezoid, diamond, hexagon, octagon, cylinder (pseudo), star.

 ## 2. Quick Start